Corporations, which should be the carefully restrained creatures of the law and the servants of the people, are fast becoming the people’s masters.

 Many of the legal challenges began in the nineteenth century by lawyers who filed successive legal challenges on behalf of dominant railroad corporations, arguing that a corporation is a legitimate person with similar Fourteenth Amendment rights that were granted to former slaves.
 Since then, moneyed corporate influence has increased in proportion to its economic power as evidenced by successive Supreme Court victories in favor of corporate rights.
 These victories were matched with the successful corporate lobbying of congress.
 All of this has led to a corporate doctrine that has permeated our cultural mindset and changed the social, religious and political landscape of power.

 Keep in mind that a corporation is invisible, immortal and in the case of the body of the transnational corporations, it is omnipresent and omnipotent.
-These attributes endowed this emerging power as a quasi-religion, making the transnational corporations the most powerful economic body in the world.
+These attributes endowed this emerging power as a quasi-religion, making the transnational corporations, that has transcended into the “Investor State”, the most powerful economic body in the world.
 As a result it functions like a subliminal deity.
 In that capacity it has replaced institutionlized religions as the major purveyor of mediated doctrine settings the standard for human models of behavior.
 Role models that were typically managed by traditional religious institutions.

 The following is a brief interpretation of how it happened.